pinecoders/pine-utils/guides/faq_and_code/README.md

+### Can I create an indicator that plots like the built-in Volume or Volume Profile indicators?
+No.

 ## STRATEGIES

 ## ALERTS

 ### How do I make an alert available from my indicator?
 Two steps are required:
 1. Insert an `alertcondition()` call in an indicator script.